 When using the bike for a recreational or competitive purpose, it is crucial to ensure that the suspension of the bike is set up correctly to maximize performance.

 For instance, when riding an ATV, the suspension angles will be in the 45-degree angle to the ground, but with the front suspension, it will be more than likely be set up more to the left for more comfortable braking and manoeuvring.

-The primary purpose of a suspension on a dirt bike is to provide a more comfortable ride by allowing the rider to maintain control while the bike is leaned over, and the bike was leaning over.
+The primary purpose of a suspension on a dirt bike is to provide a more comfortable ride by allowing the rider to maintain control while the bike is leaned over.

 As you probably guessed, the bike must be set up correctly before any of the suspension can be installed.
 One reason for this is because if the bike is not set up correctly, the suspension may be damaged beyond repair.
 A fully adjustable suspension may not be possible with all of the bikes that are available.